De Beers Group Celebrates Return Of The Iconic A Diamond Is Forever Tagline With Nature's Mic Drop Art Exhibition Curated By SEEFOOD ROOM

+data-text="De Beers Group Celebrates Return of the Iconic "A Diamond is Forever" Tagline With "Nature's Mic Drop" Art Exhibition Curated by SEEFOOD ROOM" data-link=" Beers Group Celebrates Return of the Iconic "A Diamond is Forever" Tagline With "Nature's Mic Drop" Art Exhibition Curated by SEEFOOD ROOM" class="whatsapp">Shar Actor Janice Man appointed as Natural Diamond Ambassador

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 6 December 2023 - De Beers Group has always been a pioneer in the natural diamond industry, dedicating years to preserving the legacy of natural diamonds while strictly adhering to ethical sourcing principles.
-In September of this year, De Beers Group announced the return of its celebrated "A Diamond is Forever" tagline with an additional US$20 million investment, just in time for gift giving this holiday season.
+HONG KONG SAR - Media OutReach Newswire - 6 December 2023 - De Beers Group has always been a pioneer in the natural diamond industry, dedicating years to preserving the legacy of natural diamonds while strictly adhering to ethical sourcing principles.
+In September of this year, De Beers Group announced the return of its celebrated 'A Diamond is Forever' tagline with an additional US$20 million investment, just in time for gift giving this holiday season.

 Having endured over 3.3 billion years of history, natural diamonds are one of the oldest and rarest treasures found in nature.
 A symbol of eternity, each natural diamond born in the extreme conditions beneath the Earth is a unique and highly coveted work of art that intertwines history and culture.